5 Clear Signs You Have Sinus Infection Symptoms

 What should you do if you think you have a sinus infection?

 Before you seek medical attention, Dr. Williams suggests taking a warm shower and giving the pain 24 hours to see if clears up.
-However, if the problem persists or worsens, it’s important to see a doctor to see whether medication could help.
+However, if the problem persists or worsens, it’s important to see a doctor.
+Again, note that most infections are viral and do not improve with antibiotics.
 Next, learn these 7 signs your upper respiratory infection is actually pneumonia.